jcazevedo/moultingyaml/README.md

 ## License

 MoultingYAML is licensed under the [MIT](http://opensource.org/licenses/MIT) license.
-See `LICENSE` for details.
+See `LICENSE.md` for details.

 ## Contributions